goolig/drug_safety_pregnancy_prediction/Readme.md

 This repository contains data and code needed to reproduce our work "Explainable multimodal machine learning model for classifying pregnancy drug safety".

+The outputs of this method can be viewed on our website: https://icc.ise.bgu.ac.il/medical_ai/drug_preg/full/

 ## Structure

 1. data - contains data files, includes a structured version of drug features obtained from DrugBank